Ulises-Diaz/Ulises-Diaz/README.md

 # 💫 About Me:
-I'm currently studying Mechatronics Engineering at Tecnológico de Monterrey.<br>My passion lies in Computer Vision, apples and AI models and their real-world applications.<br>I’m currently a team leader at @Vanttec and @SMALC, where I focus on learning, researching, and sharing knowledge in the field of Computer Vision and AI.<br>At the moment, I'm exploring and researching Flow Matching Diffusion Models.<br>
+I'm currently studying Mechatronics Engineering at Tecnológico de Monterrey.<br>My passion is in Computer Vision, apples and AI models and their real-world applications.<br>I’m currently a team leader at @Vanttec and @SMALC, where I focus on learning, researching, and sharing knowledge in the field of Computer Vision and AI.<br>At the moment, I'm exploring and researching Flow Matching Diffusion Models.<br>

 ## 🌐 Socials: